sonertari/SSLproxy/README.md

 - `content` enables logging packet contents to content log file
 - `pcap` enables writing packets to pcap files
 - `mirror` enables mirroring packets to mirror interfaces or targets

+You can add a negation prefix `!` to a log action to disable that logging.

 For example, if the following rules are defined in a structured HTTPS proxyspec,